 Lip Repair or Cheiloplasty

-The first surgery that your child will have is the repair of cleft lip to rebuild muscles and tissues around his / her mouth and nose.
-Cleft lip repair is usually done by 10 weeks of life, when your baby is at least 10 pounds and no other medical problems.
-It is done as an outpatient surgery, and barring all complications your child will be able to go home in the same day.
+The first surgery that your child will have is the repair of cleft lip to rebuild muscles and tissues around his/ her mouth and nose.
+Cleft lip repair is usually done by 10 weeks of life, when your baby is at least 10 pounds and with no other medical problems.
+It is done as an outpatient surgery, and barring all complications your child will be able to go home on the same day.

 Cleft Palate Repair or Palatoplasty

 The primary goal for repairing the palate is to achieve acceptable speech.
 Cleft palate repair is usually performed by 10 to 12 months of age.
 As with cleft lip repair, the tissue of the palate is detached and rearranged to close the cleft.
 The muscles of the soft palate are also repositioned to allow for the best possible function for speech.
 The child must be at least 17 pounds and weaned off from the bottle.
 Your child will need to stay in the hospital for two to three days to monitor their condition and progress in feeding.

 The cleft of the dental arch, the gum or the alveolus is left unrepaired at the time of the initial lip repair to allow the dental arch to grow.
 At the time of “mixed dentition,” (when the secondary teeth are erupting) the arch is correctly shaped by orthodontia (using an expansion device) and the resulting gap or cleft is filled with bone harvested from the iliac crest.
 This provides the necessary bone to support the incoming teeth.

 Sometimes, the palate does not oppose or close off the nasopharynx as needed during speech.
 This results in hypernasal speech (velopharyngeal incompetence).
 This can occur in patients who have had a previous cleft palate repair and children without previous surgery as in the case of congenital palatal insufficiency or submucosal cleft.